omegaee/my-fingerprint/README_EN.md

 ***Plugin Usage:***

 - Effective upon installation (previously opened tabs need to be refreshed to take effect)
+- The default configuration can obfuscate common browser fingerprints
 - Left-click the plugin icon to enter the configuration page
 - DIY according to the [configuration content](#features)